hvsouza/blend_root_ana/cold_box_analysis/class/README.md

 ## Introduction

 Here are my analysis class for the Photon Detectors data.

 The data format has been changed in Feb.
 2023.
-If you want to keep the old format, please checkout to the `old_format` branch.
+If you want to keep the old format, please checkout to the `old_format` branch.<br>
 However, the codes will be not up to date.

-If you have processed data in the old format and wish to change to the new one:
+If you have processed data in the old format and wish to change to the new one:<br>
 Just load the class (see below) and an option will come to change the data format (a backup file will be created automatically).